Barcaldine has an interesting and famous history. The name Barcaldine originates from the Oban region in Scotland and is pronounced bar-call-din.

 Located in Oak Street, the Windmill is a symbol of the importance of Artesian Water plays to Outback Queensland.
 Constructed by Sidney Williams and Company in 1917, the Mill stood on the sight of the first flowing bore in Queensland.
 It can pump in wind speeds as low

 Between the Bougainvilleas is an award winning heritage trail, which showcases some of Barcaldine’s varied and colourful history.
 Maroon signs featuring a windmill logo have been placed at significant historical sites around Barcaldine.
-Each sign gives you a brief history of the site and a photo of what
+Each sign provides a brief history of its site and a photograph of what was